kalekundert/cookiecutter_python/README.rst

 6. Create a ``README.rst`` file with badges indicating the health of the project.

-7. Copy the MIT license text into the project.
+7. Copy either the MIT of GPLv3 license into the project.

 8. Create a ``git`` repository and commit all the boilerplate files included in the cookiecutter.